Admissible extensions of subtheories of second order arithmetic: Reduction to

 by Lemma~\ref{l:o3}(2).

 In light of the previous, the next step will be to show that $\Hcal \prov{\beta}{\eta,p} \Fcal_0$ entails that $\Fcal$ is true, all the while working in our background theory $\TT$.
 This is where the up to now neglected parameter $p$ comes into its own in that the idea is to employ a formal truth predicate for formulas of length $<p$.
 However, it is not possible to just focus on formulas $\Fcal_0$, where $\Fcal$ resides in the language of second order arithmetic, since in showing that $\Hcal \prov{\beta}{\eta,p} \Fcal_0$ implies the truth of $\Fcal$ we shall induct on $\beta$ and the pertaining derivation is usually not cut-free, so we have to take formulas from $\Bcal$ of length $<p$ into account.
-Thus the first task which presents itself is to translate such formulas into the language of second order arithmetic, $\ltwo$.